msnisha/mockware/Readme.md

 [![Product Name Screen Shot][product-screenshot]](https://demo.mockware.xyz)

+Mockware is a Pega component with a optional enhanced front end application to provide mock services for Pega integrations.
+Before getting down to the technical, lets go through the reason for choosing the project and the benefit it brings.

+### The History

 I wanted to use the Pega Community Hackathon 2022 as an opportunity to build something more impactful and helps to wider Pega community.
 Building a domains specific applications will help to demostrate Pega's features but cannot be used by as it is as eash business is unique in their process.
 So I choose to build a domain agnostic Pega component application which can be easily plugged in to any existingor new Pega applications across many business domain.
 Working in Pega more than 15 years I have built many Pega components some of them includes QR code scanner component for allowing Pega running on mobile browser to scan codes, component to support browser native push notification in Pega, A component for text extraction using teserract.

 This time I choose to build a Pega component to provide a smart mock service provider component for Pega.
 As more and more companies prefer micro service architecture the integrations are crusial part of all the pega projects as Pega is the orchestrator for many business process applications.
 Many times we feel the need of stub service to unblock our development and testing.

-Here's some scenarion where a mock service is needed:
+Here's some scenario where a mock service is needed:

 - Running scheduled automation testing without mutating the actual data.
 - Missing actual data for satisfying some scenarios where testing needs to be performed